TBMCPlugins/Chroma-Chat/README.md

 If you simply say any online player's full playername or nickname, it'll highlight it and play a sound for the target player.
 This works only once per message per target player.

 If you say a nickname, it'll show it's original colors, if you say a username, then it will choose based on flair color if known.

+You can also use @console to ping the console.
+If someone is there, they'll receive an audible bell signal.

 #### RP/OOC mode (/nrp or /ooc)
 You can use /ooc <message> to say something Out-of-Character.
 Otherwise everything you speak should be treated as said in RP, except when it is obvious it's not in RP (like talking about the server).